HTiscar/TuberculosisDynamicPlot/README.md

  <p align="center"><img src="https://github.com/HTiscar/TuberculosisDynamicPlot/blob/master/TB_2018%20Percentage.png"></p>

 This is the visualization of the static plot using the data available in 2018.
 There is some caviats, mainly in the continous scale used to visualize the data.
 I believe there is a better visualization, mainly by assigning individual colors to a specific range.
 Will implement it later using the <b>aes = </b> in ggplot2.

+## Plotting the Dynamic Map

+In order to produce a dynamic plot of the entire data, I used the <b>gganimate</b> library.
+This includes a variety of functions that allow you to recover gif format images, however you have to transform your data in very specific manner in order for it to work.

+The main challenge here was to produce a plot which would be able to differentiate the real cases by countries.
+Since there is little variation in the original dataset year by year, I implemented a range in order to have a more pronounce data visualization effect.

 <p align="center"><img src="https://github.com/HTiscar/TuberculosisDynamicPlot/blob/master/TB%20100%20K.gif"></p>

+This is the plot produced by R, and there are still some problems with the visualization.
+Mainly, I have to reshape the plot in a higher resolution, cahnge the continous scale to a better range, and there are some countries with no available data that don't appear in the plot at the beginning.
+This is mainly because of the way that the <b>transition_manual()</b> function works.
+I believe that transition_time() would be a better implementation, however, there is a problem I havent been able to identify of how my data is transformed in order to use this function correctly.
+I will be updating soon.